zhullyb/monyhar/monyhar/components/signin/public/identity_manager/README.md

       accounts with refresh tokens is synchronized with the platform-level state via DeviceAccountsSynchronizer.

-# Mental Mapping from Chromium's Historical API Surfaces for Signin
+# Mental Mapping from Monyhar's Historical API Surfaces for Signin
 Documentation on the mapping between usage of legacy signin classes (notably PrimaryAccountManager and ProfileOAuth2TokenService) and usage of IdentityManager is available here: